DogukanTurk/Coding-rules-and-ideas/readme.md

-# Coding rules and ideas
+# General Purpose Technical Design Document

 This article contains ideas and rules for setting up a project, from structure to naming conventions for scripts and assets.